wndxlori/wndx.com/_posts/2024-01-09-rushing-overspending-lessons-learned.md

 Because one of life's lessons that is mostly learned from <strike>very expensive mistakes</strike> experience, is that sometimes you can’t just throw money at your problems to make them go away.
 Sometimes it takes a little bit more …

-If you'd like to discuss your app idea (or app project in progress) with me, I have a limited number of free consultation spots available for the people on my list.
+If you'd like to discuss your app idea (or app project in progress) with me, I have a limited number of free consultation spots available for the people reading my blog.
 But do it fast, because I have a couple other projects on the horizon and I'll be closing the door on the free sessions shortly.

 ** Why yes, I did scan that document to save it.
 I'm **still** not ready to let COMPLETELY go.